ariscript/www/content/blog/khoury-list.md

 > Computer science is hard, and students need to struggle to truly understand
 > it.
 >
-> -- [Federico Cassano](https://federico.codes), Research scientist, TA for
+> -- [Federico Cassano](https://federico.codes), Research scientist @ Cursor, TA
-> compilers, Former NUCCDC Captain
+> for compilers, Former NUCCDC Captain